danielmellado/openshift_sdn_devel_docs/doc/source/ovn_kubernetes/README_MANUAL.md

 /usr/share/openvswitch/scripts/ovn-ctl start_controller
 ```

-Now start the ovnkube utility on the master
+Now start the ovnkube utility on the master.

 The below command expects the user to provide
 * A cluster wide private address range of $CLUSTER_IP_SUBNET
 (e.g: 192.168.0.0/16).
-The pods are provided IP address from this range.
+The pods are provided IP addresses from this range.

 * $NODE_NAME should be the same as the one used by kubelet.  kubelet by default
 uses the hostname.  kubelet allows this name to be overridden with